Liquefied Petroleum Gas LPG in Gas – LP Gas: What is Liquefied Petroleum Gas Properties

 Scientists have created a genetically engineered version of the common E. coli bacteria.

-So, Liquefied petroleum gas – LPG is now a renewable energy.
+So, Liquefied petroleum gas – LPG (LP Gas) is now a renewable energy.

 The bacteria consume sugar.